 Radical resection of the tumor might be the most effective way to treat CCS.
-Before the operation, magnetic resonance imaging (MRI) of thoracic vertebra is done to exclude the possible invasion of the tumor to the vertebra.
+Before the operation, magnetic resonance imaging of thoracic vertebra is done to exclude possible invasion of the tumor to the vertebra.
 The intraoperative exploration also ensures that there is no obvious adhesion between the spine and the tumor.
-If the vertebra or posterior ribs are invaded by tumor, the nearby vertebra and ribs should be removed with the tumor under en bloc excision and the reconstruction of chest wall should be made.
+If the vertebra or posterior ribs are invaded by tumor, the nearby vertebra and ribs should be removed with the tumor under en bloc excision and reconstruction of the chest wall should be done.

 Adjuvant radiotherapy or chemotherapy might not be necessary for the poor evidence of therapeutic effect on SCC[10].
-However, radiation therapy is recommended if there is possible tumor residual after surgery to achieve better outcome[11]..
-The targeted therapy seems to be a good treatment to SSC with some encouraging evidence on malignant melanoma, but there is still a long way to go[12].
-Regular follow-up including CT scan or MRI should be made every 3 mo postoperatively on account of the high risk of early metastases and recurrence of SSC[13].
+However, radiation therapy is recommended if there is possible residual tumor after surgery to achieve a better outcome[11]..
+Targeted therapy seems to be a good treatment for SSC with some encouraging evidence on malignant melanoma, but there is still a long way to go[12].
+Regular follow-up including CT scan or magnetic resonance imaging should be made every 3 mo postoperatively on account of the high risk of early metastases and recurrence of SSC[13].

 CONCLUSION

-CCS of soft tissue also can be found in pleural cavity although in an extremely rare incidence.
+CCS of soft tissue can be found in the pleural cavity, although with an extremely rare incidence.
 Radical resection is useful to improve the prognosis.

 REFERENCES